BashirYesufu/yesufu-bashir-techtask-mobile/README.md

 </p>

 ## Getting Started
-This repository contain the code for the Fridge App.
+This repository contain the code for the Fridge App built using Reactive Programming and the observer pattern.
 This project was written using the Flutter 3.13.4 SDK and Dart programming Language.
 If you're new to Flutter and Dart, Check out the SDK at https://www.flutter.dev and the language at https://dart.dev/.

 ## How to Use